 Tax is complicated – seek financial advice

 The capital gains tax implications of a deceased estate are complicated.
+Inheritances come in all shapes and sizes but the larger amounts are typically the most complex to navigate.
+We suggest you seek professional financial advice; this will go a long way in helping to ensure your financial wellbeing over the long term.
 For more information on the key stages of estate administration, read our article ‘A guide to understanding estate administration’.

 We suggest you seek professional financial advice; this will go a long way in helping to ensure your financial wellbeing over the long term.

 We’re here to help

-With expertise in financial planning and tax advice, Perpetual will consider your personal circumstances and manage all the technical taxation matters involved in receiving an inheritance to build a strategy that helps grow your wealth and future-proof the legacy.
+Receiving an inheritance over $1 million gives you a unique opportunity to set yourself up for retirement.
+With expertise in financial planning, investment and tax advice, Perpetual will consider your personal circumstances and manage all the technical taxation matters involved in receiving a significant inheritance to build a strategy that helps grow your wealth and future-proof the legacy.

-If you have any questions about capital gains tax and the estate administration process, go to our dedicated webpage on inheritance.
+If you have any questions about capital gains tax and the estate administration process, go to our dedicated page on inheritance.

 Understanding the tax implications